-This event, held one month after the European parliament elections, will gather representatives of Efus member cities as well as magistrates, security professionals, delegates from European institutions, newly elected MEPs, and representatives of civil society.
+This event, held one month after the European parliament elections, will gather representatives of Efus member cities as well as magistrates, security professionals, delegates from European institutions and representatives of civil society.

 It will be open to the public and will include discussions on the role of European cities and regions in designing and implementing European security policies.

-- polarisation, radicalisation and extremism – prevention and resilience;
+- A panel on: “Polarisation, radicalisation and extremism – prevention and resilience”

 All the sessions will be interactive in order to facilitate exchanges between the speakers and the audience.